Donate

 To make a donation towards the legal fees incurred by the landowner defendants in a case brought by the Maine rockweed industry.

-DONATE ONLINE via the defendants’ 501c3 fiscal sponsor, Center for Ecological Teaching and Learning on Cobscook Bay.
-These donations are tax-deductible.
+DONATE via the defendants’ 501c3 fiscal sponsor, Center for Ecological Teaching and Learning (CETL) on Cobscook Bay.
+(5% fee charged to defendants.)

 OR

-STATUS OF THE LEGAL CASE – April 2024
+STATUS OF THE ROCKWEED LEGAL CASE – updated 4 Nov 2024

-The Maine Coast Protection Fund pays the legal fees of the 7 landowner defendants that were sued in 2021 by members of the rockweed industry.
-The landowners won in Maine Superior Court – all 7 landowners prevailed.
+The Maine Coast Protection Fund pays the legal fees of the 7 landowner/advocate defendants that were sued in 2021 by members of the rockweed industry.

 April 2021: Seven landowners were sued by rockweed industry members for exercising their first amendment right to contact Marine Patrol when their rockweed was harvested without their permission, OR for instructing other landowners about their rights to protect rockweed from harvest under the 2019 Maine Supreme Court Ross decision.